The Dell OptiPlex 7010 is a business orientated Small Form Factor machine released around 2012. It is based on the Intel Q77 Express chipset.

 The objective is to be able to run standard Office Applications with good response times (Windows 10, Outlook, Word, Excel, MS Teams, Web browsing etc).

 Because these machines are quite old I focussed on upgrades that would provide the best value, because there is no point investing too much money into an old machine.
-So this guide is split into three sections:
+So this guide is split into sections.

 Upgrade the Hard Drive to Solid State Drive